mdekstrand/cs533-web/glossary.md

     Often called a *validation set*, but I avoid this term because it is ambiguous.

     See {term}`test set` for more details.

+Unsupervised learning
+    Learning when we do not have a specific observed outcome to predict; this typically tries to learn patterns or structure in the training data, but no external ground truth is available to know if the patterns it learns are “correct”.
+Contrast {term}`supervised learning`.
+Introduced in
+    {video}`week13:unsupervised-intro`.

 Validation set
     A widely-used name for the {term}`tuning set`.
 Sometimes validation and test are switched, so an author will talk about trying out different models with their test set and doing the final evaluation with a validation set.
 I avoid the term due to this confusion.